-Swimming backstroke poses a few challenges in terms of breathing.
-You have to keep your face above water to breathe and splashing water can be a problem.
+Swimming backstroke poses a few challenges for breathing.
+You have to keep your face above water to breathe, and splashing water can be a problem.
 But these difficulties can be overcome.
 This article explains how.

 Keeping Your Face Above Water

 Once you have mastered good balance, breathing becomes easy because your face stays above water and there is no risk of inhaling water.
-On the other hand, without balance, your face will sink below the water surface at one point or another and breathing will be disrupted.
+On the other hand, without balance, your face will sink beneath the surface sooner or later, and breathing will be disrupted.

 There are two aspects to balance in backstroke swimming:

 - You need an at least moderately effective flutter kick to keep your legs up and provide propulsion.
-In the beginning, if your kick is ineffective, you can use swimming fins as an aid.
+In the beginning, if your kick is ineffective, you can use swimming fins as a helper.

 - You need to learn how to lean on your upper back to attain a horizontal position.
-This helps keeping your hips and legs up.
-Head-lead supine balance is a good swimming drill to practice this technique.
+This helps to keep your hips and legs up.
+Head-lead supine balance is an excellent swimming drill to practice this technique.

 While practicing balance or swimming backstroke, a nose clip can help prevent getting water into your nose.
 You then only need to focus on your mouth.
 Later one you will be able to get rid of the nose clip once your technique has improved.